 There are numerous short- and long-term consequences that can occur as the result of a TBI.
 They include impairment of cognitive brain functions like memory, concentration and reasoning.
 Physical effects include dizziness, headaches, problems with speech or mobility and impairment of sensory perceptions like vision and hearing, Then there are the emotional side effects like aggression, anxiety, depression and personality changes.
 These effects may not appear until weeks or months after the injury.
 See Also: Symptoms of Traumatic Brain Injury (TBI)

-One recent study found that out of 3,000 major head trauma cases, 52% of those who survived were moderately to severely disabled after one year following the injury.
+One recent study found that out of 3,000 major head trauma cases, 52% of those who survived were moderately to severely disabled one year after the injury.
 These changes in personality and emotional state can strain close relationships, leaving the victim isolated and severely depressed, even suicidal.
 Related: TBIs and Disability

 Financial consequences can be equally devastating.
 Medical bills for TBI can cost a person up to hundreds of thousands of dollars.
 Paying these bills is often difficult due to the loss of income that sometimes accompanies severe brain injuries.
-Read More: Costs Associated with Brain Injuries
+Read More: Costs Associated with Brain Injuries These large expenses can be covered by damages won in a legal case.
+Find out how much you can expect by talking with our brain injury attorney.
+Call us today at 972-534-2867 to discuss your case and learn about your options.

 Unfortunately, TBI can often occur because of negligence, ranging from driver recklessness to unsafe property conditions.
 At Guajardo & Marks Law Firm, we believe that responsible parties should be held accountable for their negligence, and that victims should receive compensation for the damages and injuries they have suffered.
 In addition to initial and ongoing medical care, this can include compensation for loss of income and quality of life.
+Call our Dallas brain injury attorney today at (972) 774-9800 to find out whether you have a legal case.

 Facts and Myths About TBIs